Ida’s impact from the Gulf Coast to Northeast — by the numbers

 First (tied) — Ida’s rank in Louisiana’s hurricane history for winds

-With sustained winds of 150 mph at landfall, Ida tied the Last Island Hurricane in 1856 and Hurricane Laura in 2020 as the strongest to strike Louisiana based on wind speed.
-The combination of Ida and Laura marked the first time any state has seen two 150 mph hurricane landfalls in consecutive years.
+With sustained winds of 150 mph at landfall, Ida tied the Last Island Hurricane in 1856 and Hurricane Laura in 2020 as the strongest to strike Louisiana, based on wind speed.
+The sequence of Laura and Ida marked the first time any state has seen two 150 mph hurricane landfalls in consecutive years.

-Ida also tied as the fifth strongest storm to make landfall anywhere in the U.S. based on wind speed.
+Ida also tied as the fifth-strongest storm to make landfall anywhere in the United States, based on wind speed.

 Ida’s registered a peak wind gust of 172 mph, near the landfall point in Port Fourchon.